Do expats from Illinois still owe Illinois state taxes?

 • Capital Gains: Profits from the sale of real estate or tangible property in Illinois.

-• Dividends and Interest: Dividends from Illinois-based companies and interest earned from Illinois financial institutions.
+• Dividends and Interest: Dividends paid by Illinois-based companies and interest paid by Illinois financial institutions.

 • Pensions and Retirement Plans: Retirement income from Illinois institutions or for services performed in the state.

-Why should you move domicile to a state with zero state income tax?
+Why should you move your domicile to a state with no state income tax?

 State income tax savings

-High-income earners and retirees with significant income from investments, pensions, and other sources can benefit greatly from moving to states with no state income tax, such as Florida, Texas, and Nevada.
+High-income earners and retirees with significant income from investments, pensions, and other sources can benefit greatly from moving to a state with no state income tax, such as Florida, Texas, and Nevada.

-For individuals with income exceeding the Foreign Earned Income Exclusion (FEIE) limit of $126,500 in 2024, moving to a no-income-tax state can be particularly beneficial as it shields more of their income from state taxes.
+For individuals living and working overseas, with incomes exceeding the Foreign Earned Income Exclusion (FEIE) limit of $126,500 in 2024, changing their domicile to a state with no-income-tax can be particularly beneficial, as it shields more of their income from state taxes.

 Inheritance tax benefits

-Moving domicile to a state with zero state income tax can offer additional benefits in terms of inheritance and estate taxes.
-While states like Florida, Texas, and Nevada do not have a state income tax, they also have favorable estate tax laws which can provide significant advantages for high-net-worth individuals looking to minimize their tax liabilities upon death.
+Changing domicile to a state with no state income tax can offer additional benefits in terms of inheritance and estate taxes.
+Although states like Florida, Texas, and Nevada do not have a state income tax, they also have favorable estate tax laws that can provide significant advantages for high-net-worth individuals looking to minimize their tax liabilities upon death.

 Flexibility and mobility

-Moving domicile to a no-income-tax state enhances flexibility and mobility, allowing individuals to travel or live in multiple locations without worrying about high state tax bills.
-This is ideal for high-income earners who may have business interests in different states or countries and for retirees who wish to spend their golden years exploring new places.
+Changing domicile to a no-income-tax state enhances flexibility and mobility, allowing individuals to travel or live in multiple locations without worrying about high state tax bills.
+This is ideal for high-income earners who may have business interests in different states or countries and for retirees hoping to spend their golden years exploring new places.

 Florida Residency information

-Here are the key steps to help you transition:
+Here are the key steps to help you transition from Illinois to a state-tax-free state:

 1) Establish new residency